dwjohnston/react-layout-approaches/README.md

 Has the same rerendering has Appraoch 1.
 I think this is because it's the route change that causes the rerender.

-Other note:

-This has the advantage of being able to have multiple items put content into the your elements.
-In the example I've created `SomeSubComponent` also puts something inside of the subnav.